vapor/docs/2.0/docs/auth/getting-started.md

 }
 ```

-This will come in handy in a few steps.
+This is a nice shortcut that will come in handy in a few steps.

 ### Middleware